raquelj6437/communityconnect/README.md

 *Adriana* - In the last 24 hours, I looked over HTML/CSS to begin the rough draft code of the timesheet, focusinng mostly on functionality instead of presentation.
 I also made a rough idea of how the wireframes should be presented to get a better sense what should be the "main idea."

+*Moonis* - In the last 24 hours, ive started working on the HTMTL code.
+I took notes on the wireframe.

 #### What will you do in the next 24 hours to help the Development Team meet the Sprint Goal?

 *Raquel* - In the next 24 hours, I will prepare my team for the build sprint by indicating specifics that need to by done each day.
 I will also continue learning SQL to ensure that I am fully prepared for the build sprint.